jamesbright/Mini-Netflix-Clone/README.md

 # Angular App Installation Guide

-This guide will walk you through the installation process for setting up and running an Angular app.
+This guide will walk you through the installation process for setting up and running this Angular app.
 Please follow the steps below to get started.

 ## Prerequisites